Skæring

 Skæring is a suburb of Aarhus in Denmark.
-It is situated some 10 km. north-east of Aarhus C and is one of the wealthier suburbs.
-Skæring Parish had a population of 4977 as of (2006) of which 4.402 were members of the Church of Denmark.
-Skæring is known for good beaches, the marina Kaløvig Bådelaug and the former military shooting range Skæring Hede which is today a public park and memorial for five resistance fighters who were executed there during the Second World War.
+It is situated some 10 km. north-east of Aarhus C and is one of Aarhus's wealthiest suburbs.
+Skæring Parish had a population of 4,977 as of 2006 of which 4,402 were members of the Church of Denmark.
+Skæring is known for its beaches, the marina Kaløvig Bådelaug and the former military shooting range Skæring Hede which is today a public park and memorial for five resistance fighters who were executed there during the Second World War.

-In addition, 2 movies have been filmed in Skæring.
+In addition, two movies have been filmed in Skæring.